Magnesium Deficiency Symptoms: What You Need to Know

-This problem is not usually diagnosed because magnesium doesn’t tend to appear in blood tests.
+This problem is not usually evident, because magnesium doesn’t tend to appear in blood tests.
 Only 1% of magnesium is stored in the blood stream.
-Also, the majority of doctors don’t even include its analysis in their exams, which is why it is difficult to know if you suffer from magnesium deficiency or not.
+Also, the majority of doctors don’t even include its analysis in their tests, and that’s why magnesium deficiency symptoms are hard to spot.

 They say that most people in industrialized countries like the United States are lacking magnesium, but very few know it.
-It is good to keep in mind that this can bring many diseases along with it.
+It’s important to know about it, as many illnesses can stem from this deficiency.

-Magnesium is one of the most important minerals that you have in your body after water, oxygen, and basic nutrients.
+Magnesium is one of the most important minerals in your body after water, oxygen, and other basic nutrients.
 It is vital to your development and is more relevant than calcium, sodium, and potassium because it is in charge of regulating all three.

-One of the most common symptoms in magnesium deficiency is being very thirsty and drinking a lot of water or liquids everyday.
-This is because you aren’t receiving the necessary nutrients from food and your body expresses it by wanting hydration.
+One of the most common magnesium deficiency symptoms is being very thirsty and needing to drink a lot of water or liquids every day.
+This is because you aren’t receiving the necessary nutrients from food and your body expresses it by needing to be hydrated continually.

 Magnesium deficiency can affect all of your body’s organs, especially your muscles, which is why you may experience a lot of pain, tension, cramping, or spasms.
-Disorders in the jaw joint, headaches, or chest tightness, which doesn’t allow you to breath deeply, can also occur.
+Disorders in the jaw joint, headaches, or chest tightness can also occur.

-It also contracts your muscles, which causes constipation, menstrual cramps, spasms when urinating, difficulty swallowing, “knots” in your throat, photophobia, high sensitivity to noise, an affected nervous system, insomnia, anxiety, panic attacks, hyperactivity, agoraphobia, PMS, tingling feelings, numbness, or instability.
+It also contracts your muscles, which causes can constipation, menstrual cramps, spasms when urinating, and difficulty swallowing.
+In addition to that you can suffer from high sensitivity to noise, an affected nervous system, insomnia, anxiety, panic attacks, hyperactivity, agoraphobia, PMS, tingling feelings, numbness, or instability.

-In regards to your cardiovascular system, magnesium deficiency can cause arrhythmia, palpitations, chest pain (angina), spasm in your arteries, hypertension, and mitral valve prolapse.
+In regards to your cardiovascular system, magnesium deficiency symptoms can include arrhythmia, palpitations, chest pain (angina), spasms in your arteries, hypertension, and mitral valve prolapse.

-It is interesting to know that deficiency in this mineral can trigger diabetes.
+It is also claimed that deficiency in this mineral can trigger diabetes.
 According to some studies, patients that suffer from magnesium deficiency were more vulnerable to suffer from problems in blood sugar production.

 The recommended amount of magnesium is 300 milligrams for men and 280 for women.
 Pregnant women should consume 350.
 Magnesium is found mainly in nuts (like almonds, cashew, or walnuts) and in legumes (like peas).

-- Breakfast: tea with low fat milk with two whole wheat slices of toast.
+- Breakfast: tea with low fat milk and two whole wheat slices of toast

 - Mid-morning: 10 nuts or 10 almonds